 Searching in Data Structures: An Overview

-- Linear search: This is a simple searching algorithms in data structure that checks each element of the data structure until the desired element is found.
+- Linear search: This is the most simple searching algorithm in the data structures that checks each element of the data structure until the desired element is found.

 - Binary search: This algorithm is used for searching in a sorted array or list.
 It works by repeatedly dividing the search interval in half until the desired element is found or the search interval is empty.